Integrating with Confluence

 Confluence is a content creation and collaboration platform that connects teams with the content, knowledge, and coworkers they need to get work done, faster.
 Confluence spaces are great for creating and organizing rich content related to Jira projects using Confluence pages – meeting notes, project plans, requirements documents, release notes, roadmaps, and more.

-Give your team the ability to share, discuss and work with Jira application issues in Confluence, and create knowledge articles for your service desk customers.
+Give your team the ability to share, discuss and work with Jira application issues in Confluence, and create knowledge articles for your service project customers.
 Here are some of the ways you can benefit from integrating Confluence with your Jira applications:

 |Bugs||Create a knowledge base article to document a workaround for a bug.|